 - Argue that the Police were acting illegally, or

 Why McKenzie McLoughlin?

 To put it simply, Josh McKenzie and James McLoughlin are the intelligent choice for representation in the field of criminal law.
 Their history as former prosecutors and defence lawyers means that they know how both sides work.
 This is a substantial advantage when charged with a criminal matter.
-Josh and James know the law, the cases, and the available defences and feel strongly about their motto, “There are two side to every story, so let us tell yours.”
+Josh and James know the law, the cases, and the available defences and feel strongly about their motto, “There are two sides to every story, so let us tell yours.”
 If you are charged with an offence, call McKenzie McLoughlin to arrange for legal advice and representation.